-This chalk scored well and is relatively affordable compared with all the other chalks that we tested.
-We love that it comes in large quantities up to 5lbs.
+This chalk scored well and is relatively affordable compared to all the other chalks we tested.
+We love that it comes in large quantities of up to 5lbs.
 It worked well but had a more slippery feel than White Gold.
-We liked it, just like other options more.
+We liked it, just like the other options.

 Best for Leaving No (Chalk) Trace: Metolius Eco Ball

-Our second place performer and is somewhat of a surprise.
+Our second-place performer is somewhat of a surprise.
 We first thought that the Eco Ball would be a far inferior product that should only be resorted to in times of necessity.
-The truth is, the Eco Ball outperformed our expectations in all regards and should be considered not just as an option for those times when you can’t leave marks on the rocks, but as an everyday option.
-With the Eco Ball you won’t sacrifice much performance, and you don’t have to leave a mark.
+The truth is, the Eco Ball outperformed our expectations in all regards and should be considered not just as an option for those times when you can’t leave marks on the rocks but as an everyday option.
+With the Eco Ball, you won’t sacrifice much performance, and you don’t have to leave a mark.

 Least Expensive Chalk: Gym Chalk

 Every year there is a new super affordable gym chalk.
-It used to be Frank Endo but this chalk is no harder to find online.
+It used to be Frank Endo, but this chalk is no harder to find online.
 Now it’s the Chock Ness monster.
-This chalk is by far the least expensive in our test and less than a dollar a block.
+This chalk is the least expensive in our test and less than a dollar a block.
 It performed well in absorption and friction.
-The only downside is we felt we had to re-chalk more often than some top-performers.
+The only downside is we felt we had to re-chalk more often than some top performers.